JuanfeBaut/MarketingCampaing-w-RandomizedDataset/README.md

 # MarketingCampaing-w-RandomizedDataset
 This is a personal project involving data analysis and ML techniques to find client profiles of a fictional sales company named Quantum.
+Due the dataset having random data, the insights I got are only one of the infinite possible outputs

 | Column Name | Data Type | Description |
 | ----------- | --------- | ----------- |